MP Estate Planning UK

 What is the double exposure risk under the proposed reforms?

-If unspent funds are brought into the estate for IHT and then taxed again when beneficiaries withdraw, families could face both a high IHT bill and income tax liabilities.
-This makes reviewing nominations, spouses’ protections and drawdown strategies urgent for those affected.
+If unspent pension funds are brought into the estate for IHT and then taxed again as income when beneficiaries withdraw, the same money could effectively be taxed twice.
+A £200,000 pension pot could be reduced by IHT at 40% and then income tax on the remainder, potentially halving the net amount the family receives.
+This makes reviewing nominations, spouse exemptions and drawdown strategies an urgent priority for families with significant pension wealth.

 What should you review now given possible rule changes?

-Who should you talk to when considering trust arrangements for death benefits?
+Who should you talk to when considering trust arrangements for pension death benefits?

-Speak to a pensions specialist, an independent financial adviser and a solicitor with trust and estate experience.
-They will model tax outcomes and explain how trustee duties, tax charges and family circumstances interact.
-Good professional advice reduces risk and keeps costs proportionate to the benefit.
+Speak to a pensions specialist, an independent financial adviser (IFA) and a solicitor with trust and estate planning experience.
+They will model the income tax and IHT outcomes, explain how trustee duties, periodic charges and your family circumstances interact, and help you decide whether the control a trust provides justifies the cost.
+As Mike Pugh says, the law — like medicine — is broad: you wouldn’t want your GP doing surgery.
+Good specialist advice reduces risk and keeps costs proportionate to the benefit.

 How can we